antoniovl/persistence-lib/README.md

    }
 }
 ```
-If we're using CDI in our Application, then can manage to inject instances of CommandExecutor or CommandManager into our beans.
+If we're using CDI/Autowire in our Application, then we can manage to inject instances of CommandExecutor or CommandManager into our beans.

 JPACommand checks if a transaction it's already active and executes the unit of work under it's scope.
 So it's safe do to something
 like: